-- An inspection by HMIe highlighted Bothwell Primary as being "Very Good" at Health and Wellbeing we are very proud of this! - We have achieved our Silver Sports Scotland Award and continue to work closely with our Active Schools Co-ordinator. - We have received our Second Eco Flag and promote values such as sustainability and responsibility in our classrooms and beyond. - We are a Health Promoting School and our children participate enthusiastically in our annual 'Health Week'. - We have achieved our Bronze in the RRS Award Scheme. - We focus on Literacy, Numeracy and Health and Wellbeing to ensure our children develop essential skills for learning, life and work (SLLW) - We celebrate and encourage leadership in our pupils to enable them to become Confident Individuals and Effective Contributors.
+- Our most recent inspection by HMIe highlighted Bothwell Primary as being "Very Good" at Health and Wellbeing - we are very proud of this! - We have achieved our Silver Sports Scotland Award and continue to work closely with our Active Schools Co-ordinator.

+- We have received our Second Eco Flag and promote values such as sustainability and responsibility in our classrooms and beyond. - We are a Health Promoting School and our children participate enthusiastically in our annual 'Health Week'. - We have achieved our Bronze in the RRS Award Scheme. - We focus on Literacy, Numeracy and Health and Wellbeing to ensure our children develop essential skills for learning, life and work (SLLW) - We celebrate and encourage leadership in our pupils to enable them to become Confident Individuals and Effective Contributors. - We provide nurture-based intervention and individualised support for other health and wellbeing related needs.